AmaniAbri/Neural-Network-for-structured-data/README.md

 # ML for structured data
 A machine learning toolkit dedicated to time-series data analysis in Python.
-# Describtion
+## Describtion
 a Python code for predicting the variability of the cloud cover in respone to the variability to the Oceanic Climatic Indecies

-# Installation
+## Installation

-Tensorflow can be installed in different ways:
+-Tensorflow can be installed in different ways:
+-kjkvkhk
+-jhkh